 Zephyr Cove, NV; Hwy 50 intersection 1/4 mile north of Elks Point Road

 Round Hill Pines Beach Resort is located on National Forest land and is one-half mile long with views of Mt.
 Tallac, Emerald Bay and the West Shore.
 It's a family-friendly beach with a beach bar, snack bar, weddings/group facilities and catering.
 Recreation opportunities include boat, jet ski, kayak, SUP's, and bike rentals, parasailing, Tahoe Serenity Cruises and pedal boats.
 The beach is managed by concessionaire, Round Hill Pines Beach Resort, under a special use permit with the USDA Forest Service.

 Gated access; open Memorial Day Weekend through mid-October; entry fee required.

 Fees increase during Fourth of July holiday.

-No dogs; no glass containers; no campfires or portable charcoal grills.
+No dogs; no glass containers; no wood or charcoal fires permitted.

 The protected Tahoe yellow cress plant lives on this beach; please respect all fenced enclosures and avoid stepping on any vegetation on the beach.